Watch the video of Alex Holmes’s talk at TEDxExeter 2016.

 He is showing a photo of his family: Dick, his wife, and their four boys.
 Life was kind, with decent schools and university opportunities.
 Three of the four coped well with life’s ups and downs.
 The fourth, Barney, lacked confidence to be in a group of people.
 He had a serious relationship, which sadly ended.
 He tried to win her back, and became obsessive, to the point of saying life was not worth living without her.
-He was eventually sectioned, but he argued his way out.
+He was eventually sectioned, but he argued his way out. blood pressure.
 Dick gave him a letter saying that he was loved, but Barney didn’t read it.
 Later he took his own life.

 Dick and the rest of the family were heart-broken.
 Eventually the storms gave way to some surprisingly silver linings.
 The relationship end wasn’t the underlying cause of Barney’s action.
 Just as diabetes is a physical condition, so depression is a mental condition that can’t just be ‘got over’.
 Barney killed himself because he wasn’t equipped to deal with the storms of life.

 Dick doesn’t blame anyone in particular.
 But in the world we’ve become obsessed with hard evidence and measurements – perform better, look better, and be better.
 Young people are under more pressure than ever, and the outcome is occasionally emotional turmoil.
 The World Health Organization estimates a 300% increase in self-harm in the UK in the last 10 years.